 In Flow, double check the ticket project configuration to make sure the ticket project is configured and all ticket statuses are mapped.

-In Flow, make sure the ticket assignee from your ticketing system is on a team in Flow.
+In Flow, make sure the ticket assignees from your ticketing system are on a team in Flow.

 If you have multiple missing tickets, check if the ticket issue types are excluded from Flow.